 Alternately, fraudsters may claim to be IRS-approved custodians.
 They may say that they protect against losses or they may recommend investments.
 But legitimate custodians do neither.
 Custodians of self-directed IRAs only hold and administer assets in accounts.
 That is all they do.
 So if someone claiming to be a custodian offers any kind of investment advice, be wary.

-Finding a Self-Directed IRA Custodian
+How to Find and Choose a Self-Directed IRA Custodian

 As mentioned earlier, all custodians of self-directed IRAs must be approved by the IRS.
 So if you are starting from scratch, the first place to go is the agency’s list of approved nonbank trustees and custodians.
 Currently, there are around 60 firms.
 They are not all custodians for self-directed IRAs, but all legitimate custodians must be on this list.
 You’re probably safest going with names you recognize.